section-engineering-education/engineering-education/articles/understanding-static-dynamic-routing/index.md

 ### Enhanced Interior Routing Protocol (EIGRP)

 The advancement of businesses and technical factors pushed the world toward the second generation of better routing protocols.
 Today EIGRP and OSPF are the two primary routing protocols in use in modern enterprise networks.
   Due to the less robust hop-count of metric that RIP uses, it has fallen away as a serious competitor as most cooperate networks uses either EIGRP or OSPF as their routing protocol.
-EIGRP includes features of both link-state and distance vector routing protocols; because of this, EIGRP does not fit into Distance vector protocols or Link-state protocols, but it based its vital principle on the distance vector, as such it is considered as an *advance distance-vector routing protocol* as it includes features not found in other distance vector routing protocols.
+EIGRP includes features of both link-state and distance vector routing protocols; because of this, EIGRP does not fit into Distance vector protocols or Link-state protocols, but it based its vital principle on the distance vector, as such it is considered as an *advance distance-vector routing protocol*.

 ### EIRGP features